If you want to be great, you must never become complacent. And never becoming complacent means acknowledging your weaknesses.

 But here’s the thing: Strength in Movement is only open to six

 guinea pigs athletes.
 To our other 294 teammates: Our pledge is to take common questions and movement dysfunctions within the series, and make the answers and solutions accessible to the wider team.
-To do this, you can expect to see an increase in education offered through blog posts, Instagram, and Why, Seven? videos throughout the next nine weeks.
+To do this, you can expect to see an increase in education offered through blog posts, Instagram, and Why, Seven? videos over the next several weeks.

 And in case you haven’t pieced this together already, it starts with this blog post.